irskep/computerwords/docs/about.md

 Markdown is the language of GitHub, BitBucket, and GitLab.
-Software developers write Markdown *all the time.* Since they already know Markdown, why should they learn a different language to write their documentation?
+Software developers write Markdown *all the time.* Since they already know Markdown, why should they learn a different language to write their documentation, as long as it's sufficiently powerful?

-If you just write a bunch of Markdown files, you end up hosting your docs on a GitHub wiki or some similar abomination.
+If you just write a bunch of Markdown files, you end up hosting your docs on a GitHub wiki or some similar abomination, giving up a lot of convenience and power.
 There needs to be some kind of organizing power to bring it together.

 ### HTML & CSS

+A web page should be more than a sea of `<div>` tags.

 The output uses semantic HTML5 markup.
 That's kind of nice.